briandrum/codes.forchagrin.com/_chapters/chapter-545-theft-and-fraud.md

 as permanently and totally disabled by an agency of this State or the United States that has the function of so classifying persons.

-31. _(ee)_ “Firearm” and “dangerous ordnance” have the same meanings as in Ohio R.C.
+31. _(ee)_ "Firearm" and "dangerous ordnance" have the same meanings as in Ohio R.C.
 2923.11.

-32. _(ff)_ “Motor vehicle” has the same meaning as in Ohio R.C.
+32. _(ff)_ "Motor vehicle" has the same meaning as in Ohio R.C.
 4501.01.

-33. _(gg)_ “Dangerous drug” has the same meaning as in Ohio R.C.
+33. _(gg)_ "Dangerous drug" has the same meaning as in Ohio R.C.
 4729.01.

-34. _(hh)_ “Drug abuse offense” has the same meaning as in Ohio R.C.
+34. _(hh)_ "Drug abuse offense" has the same meaning as in Ohio R.C.
 2925.01.

-35. _(ii)_ “Police dog or horse” has the same meaning as in Ohio R.C.
+35. _(ii)_ "Police dog or horse" has the same meaning as in Ohio R.C.
 2921.321.

-36. _(jj)_ “Anhydrous ammonia” is a compound formed by the combination of two gaseous elements, nitrogen and hydrogen, in the manner described in this subsection.
+36. _(jj)_ "Anhydrous ammonia" is a compound formed by the combination of two gaseous elements, nitrogen and hydrogen, in the manner described in this subsection.
 Anhydrous ammonia is one part nitrogen to three parts hydrogen (NH3).
 Anhydrous ammonia by weight is fourteen parts nitrogen to three parts hydrogen, which is approximately eighty-two per cent nitrogen to eighteen per cent hydrogen.

-37. _(kk)_ “Assistance dog” has the same meaning as in Ohio R.C.
+37. _(kk)_ "Assistance dog" has the same meaning as in Ohio R.C.
 955.011.

-38. _(ll)_ “Active duty service member” means any member of the armed forces of the United States performing active duty under Title 10 of the United States Code.
+38. _(ll)_ "Active duty service member" means any member of the armed forces of the United States performing active duty under Title 10 of the United States Code.
 (ORC 2913.01)